Making Blockchain Experiments Easy

 Xiaowen Peng

 Xiaowen earned his M.Sc. degree from the School of Computer Science and Engineering, Sun Yat-Sen University, China.
 His research interests mainly include blockchain.
-In August 2021, he participated in the development of BlockEmulator.
+In August 2021, he participated in the development of the early version of BlockEmulator.

 林岳